BrickFPV/Ai-Desk-Robot-Tars-With-Pan-Tilt-Camera/README.md

 (I will make an installer in the future)

-*Assuming that you have raspberry pi os flashed and ready.*
+*Assuming that you have raspberry pi os flashed and ready.(With gui you can disable the gui in the future if you want)*

 Run the following commands in the Raspberry Pi terminal to enable the I2C interface for servo driving and install system audio/video dependencies: